Foundation Diet and Health

 Do avocados contain vitamin D?
 Some websites list vitamin D as a component of avocados, but according to the USDA, there is no vitamin D in avocados.
 1

 Replacing certain foods with avocados has a positive effect on health.
-People who replaced milk and cheese products and meat with avocados and thus ate more than two avocados per week were less likely to suffer from cardiovascular disease and coronary heart disease than people who did not eat avocados.
+In a study, people who replaced milk, cheese and meat products with avocados and ate more than two avocados per week suffered less from cardiovascular disease and coronary heart disease than people who did not eat avocados.
 15 Regular consumption of avocados also reduces the risk of metabolic syndrome.
-21 As part of a low-fat, low-cholesterol diet, eating avocados can lower LDL cholesterol and increase HDL cholesterol.
-17 A 2018 study also showed that eating half to a whole avocado with a meal can lower glucose levels and insulin levels after eating.
-22
+21

 Dangers - Intolerances - Side effects